starkbank/sdk-node/README.md

 ### 2. Create your Private and Public Keys

 We use ECDSA.
-So, you need to generate a secp256k1 private key to sign your requests to out API, and register with us your public key to we validate your requests.
+That means you need to generate a secp256k1 private key to sign your requests to our API, and register your public key with us so we can validate those requests.

-You can use one of the methods below:
+You can use one of following methods:

 2.1.
-We give some options in our [tutorial](https://starkbank.com/faq/how-to-create-ecdsa-keys).
+Check out the options in our [tutorial](https://starkbank.com/faq/how-to-create-ecdsa-keys).

 2.2.
-Or you can use our SDK:
+Use our SDK:

 ```javascript
 const starkbank = require('starkbank');